 Biography

 Before joining the University of Portsmouth as a Teaching Fellow, I had a varied career as a Human Resources professional working for global brands, public and private sector organisations, and charities.
 In 2018, I took a career break and completed an MSc in Human Resource Management (with CIPD Level 7).
 Consequently, I joined the part-time teaching staff in September 2019 and then moved to the full-time teaching staff in February 2022.
 I have completed a Post Graduate Certificate in Higher Education and am currently undertaking a PhD.
-I am also a Fellow of the Higher Education Academy.
+I am also a Senior Fellow of the Higher Education Academy.

 Research interests